garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 [spec](#spec) > defaultTarget

-Specify a default resource in the deployment to use for dev mode syncs, and for the `garden exec` command.
+Specify a default resource in the deployment to use for syncs, and for the `garden exec` command.

 Specify either `kind` and `name`, or a `podSelector`.
 The resource should be one of the resources deployed by this action (otherwise the target is not guaranteed to be deployed with adjustments required for syncing).